 - Metrics are essential!

 - You really don’t want to skimp on metrics!
-Quantifiable indicators of your success in the past make you a way more noticeable candidate by showing that you know what matters: Results!
+Quantifiable indicators of previous success (like viewer retention or user experience improvement rates) make you a way more noticeable candidate by showing that you know what matters: Results!

 - What about relevant courses?

 - In your education section, make sure you include any relevant courses that further reinforce your readiness for that junior web development role.
-This includes independent classes and certification workshops!
+This includes independent classes and certification workshops that add to your Python or database management powers!

 - Don’t skimp on skills

 - While you don’t want your skills list to be too long, you really don’t want to sell yourself short.
-Name all kinds of versatile tools you can use instead of flattening them into categories (even if you list similar dev tools together, which is smart)!.
+Name all kinds of versatile tools you can use, from MongoDB to MaterialUI, instead of flattening them into categories (even if you list similar dev tools together, which is smart)!

 - No, really: Spotlight your versatility

 - Demonstrating your versatility and adaptability will go really far in a web development role!
-No two websites are the same, and even the most common issues that pop up for you to smooth over will come with curveballs.
-Use a variety of examples to show that you’re ready for whatever’s next.
+No two websites are the same, and even the most common issues that pop up will come with curveballs.
+Use a variety of contextual examples to show that you’re ready for whatever’s next.

 - Polish your template

 - Pick whichever template places your greatest achievements right in the spotlight!
-For instance, if you have less experience–but tons of relevant courses and skills–then you might want to display your education and skills sections in a sleek side column.
+For instance, if you have less experience—but tons of relevant courses and skills—then you might want to display your Computer Science degree and web development skills sections in a sleek side column.

-A resume objective can actually be a great idea for someone in a junior role: Take the opportunity to highlight a couple of personal attributes and specific software proficiencies.
-Tell how you intend to use them to benefit your future development team.
+A resume objective can really help someone in a junior role: Take the opportunity to highlight a couple of relevant personal attributes, like problem-solving or critical thinking, and specific software proficiencies.
+State how they’ll benefit your future web development team.

 A page or less is optimal.
-You don’t want to go over one page, since that will make your application seem clunky.
+You don’t want to go over one page, since that will make your application seem clunky and you want your qualifications to look as clean as your code.
 But you don’t have to fill the page either: Think “Quality over quantity!”

-Sometimes you have enough job experience and cool projects in your web dev history that you actually struggle to keep your junior web development resume brief!
+Sometimes you have enough job experience and cool projects that you actually struggle to keep your junior web development resume brief!
 If this applies to you, save your favorite “runner-up” points for a cover letter.
-Then you can go into more detail about how your background makes you desirable!
+Then you can go into the background details that make you a desirable junior web dev!